 7940 University Ave NE, Fridley

-Home visits are required for all dog adoptions.
+Home visits (video tours or in person) are required for all dog adoptions.

 All of our cats and dogs are INDOOR pets and are NOT to be left outside unattended (even in a fenced yard), or running loose!